 - Access to the open Internet--once a user can connect to Orchid, they are not restricted by ISP level firewalls and can browse the entire Internet freely

-How is Orchid private given that it has public payments on Ethereum?
+How is Orchid private given that it has public payments on a blockchain?

 Can Orchid nodes monitor network traffic?